brownian-motion/rustgo-firstbyte-demo/README.md

 Demos building a static library in Rust and importing it in Go using the CGo interface.

 Followed the example demonstrated by https://github.com/mediremi/rust-plus-golang .

+This source code is primarily hosted on [Github](https://github.com/brownian-motion/rustgo-firstbyte-demo), and mirrored on [Gitlab](https://gitlab.com/brownian-motion-demos/rustgo-firstbyte-demo.git).

+## License

+This code uses the [MIT License](./LICENSE.md)

+## Contributing

+This is a toy demo.
+Please do not raise issues or open PRs.